Dart-Code/Website/_docs/settings.md

 <br />
 Whether to show annotations against constructor, method invocations and lists that span multiple lines.

+## dart.devToolsPort
+The port number to be used for the Dart DevTools.

 ## dart.devToolsTheme
 **Options:** `"dark"` or `"light"`.
 <br />